ParisSaclayChangePoint/ParisSaclayChangePoint.github.io/proceedings.md

 Every participant is welcome to contribute to the review process.

 #### WHEN?
-From now on up to 31st March 2023.
+From now on up to April the 30th 2023.
 Reviewing process ends in April/May for publication in Summer 2023.

 #### WHAT?